-For decades starting in 1947, Eldon and Fern McLachlan and family operated the Waskesiu Livery Service, also known as Waskesiu Park Services, which catered to the needs of seasonal vacationers.
+For decades starting in 1947, Elden and Fern McLachlan and family operated the Waskesiu Livery Service, also known as Waskesiu Park Services, which catered to the needs of seasonal vacationers.
 They purchased the business from Alex Olson and continued offering services from their leased property on Montreal Drive in the area where the Fire Hall now stands.
-This industrious family, Eldon and Fern, their children, Marion, Marilyn, Marvin, Melvin, Manley, Morris, Marlene, and Michael, extended family members and valued employees worked tirelessly to fill visitors’ needs at Waskesiu.
+This industrious family, Elden and Fern, their children, Marion, Marilyn, Marvin, Melvin, Manley, Morris, Marlene, and Michael, extended family members and valued employees worked tirelessly to fill visitors’ needs at Waskesiu.

 McLachlan’s history is inextricably linked with shack tenting.
 Because the shack tents had to be taken down every fall, the livery stored the shack tents and furnishings during the off season.
-Eldon created a system to organize and store more than 400 shack tents.
+Elden created a system to organize and store more than 400 shack tents.
 The challenge came in the spring when everyone wanted their shack tent delivered to their lot at the same time – for the May long weekend.

 The contents were similarly numbered and stored in warehouses.
 People also wanted their contents picked up on the same day - Labour Day, so they could dismantle their shack tent.